cherryisaac/Simple-Calculator/02_CSS_Selectors/exercise/README.md

 The instructions in this exercise ask you to create borders and set colors.
 Keep these design considerations in mind and refer back to them when needed:

-* All borders are 1 pixel wide.
+* All borders are 1 pixel wide.npm
 * Blue: `#00ADEE`
 * Blue Border: `rgba(0, 173, 238, 0.4)`
 * Green: `#8CC36F`